darkawesome/blog/content/blog/GeologyAnalysis.md

 #### F-statistic: 34.69 on 1 and 65 DF, p-value: 1.495e-07

 The model suggests that there is a statistically significant linear relationship between socioeconomic status and persons with no high school diploma.
-The positive coefficient for persons with no high school diploma indicates that an increase in persons with no high school diplomais associated with an increase in socioeconomic status.
+The positive coefficient for persons with no high school diploma indicates that an increase in persons with no high school diploma is associated with an increase in socioeconomic status.

 The R-squared value indicates that the model explains about 34.8% of the variability in socioeconomic status.
 This means that other factors not included in the model may contribute to the remaining variability.